Table of Contents

 The Importance of Law and Order

-Civilization is rooted in having law and order, as personified by Themis herself.
+Themis herself personifies the law and order that form the root of civilization.
 Having a set of established rules that apply to all is at the root of a fair and just society, and Themis remains a reminder that even divine powers could not hold peace for very long without first upholding law and order.

 Foresight – Key to Success